East Timorese vote in second election in less than a year

-DILI, East Timor (AP) - East Timorese are voting in their second election for parliament in less than a year after the collapse of a minority government.
+DILI, East Timor (AP) - East Timorese voted Saturday in their second election for parliament in less than a year after the collapse of a minority government.

 A three-party alliance led by independence hero Xanana Gusmao's National Congress for Timorese Reconstruction party is vying against Fretilin, which headed the short-lived government formed following July's election.

-Polls close at 5.30 p.m.
-Saturday and preliminary results may not be known until the following day.
+Polls closed at 3 p.m. and preliminary results may not be known until Sunday.

 Both sides in the election are promising economic development to reduce widespread poverty in East Timor.